tadhgboyle/tab/README.md

 - Staff Discount: check if purchaser is staff role and give % off (per item basis)
     - Serialize so if it gets returned they get the discount back
 - Add sales/discounts to item for period of time (automatic or button)
+- Add auditing/tracking of everything
+    - Role changes
+    - New users
+    - Price changes
+    - Etc
 - Stats: Income by week, month, most popular products etc
 - Add stock/inventory features
-- Add tracking of role/balance etc changes
 - Bulk change prices of items (Everything 10% *off* or everything 20% *more* etc)
 - Add Manager role.
     - All Cashier permissions + adding/editing products